alexandruparaschiv/Lyrrio/README.md

 https://localhost:8080
 ```

-The app should now and predict
+The app should now be up and able to predict the musical genre.

 ### Todos